ekassif/infomart_uploader/README.md

 <br/>
 ## Directions:
 * The service needs the following environment variable to be defined:
-    * **ENV**: The environment name (dev, test, prod etc).
+    * **infomart.env**: The environment name (dev, test, prod etc).
 It will use this variable to retrieve the other information it needs from the SSM Parameter store, as defined below.
+For example, for "dev", an environment property infomart.env=dev should be defined.
+      The service will use this to load SSM Parameters replacing $ENV with "dev", so /application/infomart/dev/export/* will be the path used.
+    * **infomart.aws_region**: OPTIONAL.
+The AWS region to use.
+If not present, the service will use the EC2 metadata to retrieve it.
 * The following SSM parameters needed for this service to run ($ENV is defined above):
     * **/application/infomart/$ENV/export/s3-bucket**: The S3 bucket name to which this service will upload the infomart export files
     * **/application/infomart/$ENV/export/s3-prefix**: The S3 prefix to use for the files this service will upload to S3.
 Example "/infomart/exports/"